farcaster-project/RFCs/03-farcaster-architecture.md

 The daemon must be fully aware of the complete state of the cross-chain atomic swap execution.
 To achieve that it must listen to:

 - Counter-party `daemon` protocol messages via inter-daemon communication (see [04.
 Protocol Messages](./04-protocol-messages.md)),
-- Blockchain events from both blockchains via `syncers` (see [05.
+- Blockchain events from both blockchains via `syncer`s (see [05.
 Tasks & Blockchain Events](./05-tasks-and-events.md)),
 - User's data and instructions via a `client` (see [06.
 Datum & Instructions](./06-datum-and-instructions.md)), and
 - Self-produced loopback messages

 The Daemon must create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
-To achieve that a Petri net model of the protocol may be used to constrain the runtime environment that executes the user's respective swap role in the protocol (see [01.
+To achieve this, a Petri net model of the protocol may be used to constrain the runtime environment that executes the user's respective swap role in the protocol (see [01.
 High Level Overview](./01-high-level-overview.md)), by only authorizing firing valid enabled protocol transitions.

 ### Counter-party daemon communication

 The Daemon has a bidirectional communication channel with the swap counter-party's daemon.
 This inter-daemon communication is used to pass protocol messages between the swap counterparties.
 To bootstrap this communication channel we distinguish two phases: the negotiation and the swap phase.
-The negotiation phase allow users to discover swaps through public offers and connect their daemons (see [02.
+The negotiation phase allows users to discover swaps through public offers and connect their daemons (see [02.
 User Stories](./02-user-stories.md)).

 ### Loopback: self-generated input messages